-which article Article 5, paragraph (2,) reproduces Model Convention, singles out several, lists examples of what be regarded, prima facie, as being permanent establishments.
-Developing countries often wish to broaden as much as possible the scope of the term "permanent establishment" and suggest that a warehouse should be included among the specific examples places that will often constitute a permanent establishment.
-However, the Group agreed provision is not to expand the list of examples in view of the fact that the deletion of "delivery" from the excluded activities described in subparagraphs (a) and (b) of paragraph 4 meant that a "warehouse" used for that purpose is a permanent establishment.
-A "commercial warehouse", where for example space is rentedconcerns, self-standing.
+4. Paragraph 2, which reproduces Article 5(2) of the OECD Model, lists examples of places that will often constitute a permanent establishment.
+However, the provision is not self-standing.
 While paragraph 2 notes that offices, factories, etc are common types of permanent establishments, when one is looking at the operations of a particular enterprise, the requirements of paragraph 1 must also be met.
-Paragraph 2 therefore simply provides an indication that while a permanent establishment may well exist, it does not prove that one necessarily does exist.
-This is covered as a permanent establishment.
-According to also the stance of the OECD Commentary, where it is assumed that the Contracting States interpret the terms listed "in such a way that such places of business constitute permanent establishments only if they meet the requirements of paragraph 1".
+Paragraph 2 therefore simply provides an indication that while a permanent establishment may well exist it does not prove that one necessarily does exist.
+This is also the stance of the OECD Commentary, where it is assumed that States interpret the terms listed "in such a way that such places of business constitute permanent establishments only if they meet the requirements of paragraph 1".
 Developing countries often wish to broaden the scope of the term "permanent establishment" and some believe that a warehouse should be included among the specific examples.
 However, the deletion of "delivery" from the excluded activities described in paragraph 4 (a) and (b) means that a "warehouse" used for any purpose is (subject to the conditions in paragraph 1 being fulfilled) a permanent establishment under the general principles of the article.
-The OECD Commentary points out at paragraph 13 that the term "place of management" is mentioned separately because it is not necessarily an "office" and that "where the laws of the two Contracting States do not contain the concept of a 'place of management' as distinct from an office office', there will be no need to refer to the former term in their bilateral convention". [para.
-13]
+The OECD Commentary points out at paragraph 13 that the term "place of management" is mentioned separately because it is not necessarily an "office" and that "where the laws of the two Contracting States do not contain the concept of a 'place of management' as distinct from an 'office', there will be no need to refer to the former term in their bilateral convention".